1on3w01f/1on3w01f/README.md

 - 👋 Hi, I’m @1on3w01f
 - 👀 I’m interested in Cybersecurity & DevSecOps
 - 🌱 I’m currently learning ...
 Cloud computing security
-- 💞️ I’m looking to collaborate on ... cybersecurity Blue Team projects
+- 💞️ I’m looking to collaborate on ... cybersecurity Red Team projects
 - 📫 How to reach me ...

 <!---